-The Supports Intensity Scale - Adult Version is an assessment tool that evaluates practical support requirements of a person with an intellectual disability.
-Available in print and electronic formats, SIS consists of 8-page Interview and profile that tests support needs in 87 areas, and a 128-page User's Manual.
-SIS is comprehensive and engages the consumer in a positive interview process.
+The Supports Intensity Scale -- Adult Version is an assessment tool that evaluates practical support requirements of a person with an intellectual disability.
+SIS-A consists of 12-page Interview and profile that tests support needs in 87 areas, and a 127-page User's Manual.
+SIS is comprehensive and engages the individual in a positive interview process.

 What SIS-A measures

 The SIS-A measures support requirements in 57 life activities and 28 behavioral and medical areas.
-The assessment is done through an interview with the consumer, and those who know the person well.
+The assessment is done through an interview with the individual, and those who know the person well.

 SIS-A measures support needs in the areas of home living, community living, lifelong learning, employment, health and safety, social activities, and protection and advocacy.
-The Scale ranks each activity according to frequency (none, at least once a month), amount (none, less than 30 minutes), and type of support (monitoring, verbal gesturing).
+The Scale ranks each activity according to frequency (refers to how often support is needed, e.g. 0/none to 4/hourly or more frequently), amount (refers to how much time in one day another person is needed to provide support, e.g. 0/none to 4 hours or more), and type of support (refers to what kind of support should be provided, e.g. 0/none to 4/full assistance).
+Additionally, the behavioral and medical section of the SIS-A rates exceptional medical and behavioral support needs.
+Ratings range from 1, or no support, to 2, or extensive support needed.
 Finally, a Supports Intensity Level is determined based on the Total Support Needs Index, which is a standard score generated from scores on all the items tested by the Scale.
-Click here to see a sample interview form.

 Traditionally, a person's level of developmental disability has been measured by the skills the individual lacks.
 SIS-A shifts the focus from lacks to needs.
 The Scale evaluates practical supports people with developmental disabilities need to lead independent lives.